Cherries are lush, enticing, sweet and dark. They made an excellent cordial and you can make one, too!

-When cherries went on sale this year, I grabbed as many as I could and set to work on making all sorts of goodies!
+When cherries went on sale this year, I grabbed as many as possible and set to work on making all sorts of goodies!

-Eric and I are already looking at planting a few cherry trees and apple trees around the property, so this blog should be full of cherry-inspired recipes as the years go by, I hope!
+Eric and I are planning to plant a few cherry trees and apple trees around the property, so I hope this blog will be full of cherry-inspired recipes as the years go by!

 Cherry Cordial Recipe

 Pro-tip: Don’t wear white or anything you don’t want to be stained with bright red spots.